V4Fire/Client/src/base/b-router/README.md

 {{ route.query.bla }}
 ```

-Instead of this, you need to create an own component property that is tied with the route object.
+Instead of this, you need to create a new component property that is tied with the route object.
 For instance:

 ```typescript
 import iBlock, { component, field } from 'super/i-block/i-block';